karmi/retire/README.markdown

 using just `curl`, `sed` and `awk`.

 Do note again, however, that you're not tied to the declarative block-style DSL _Tire_ offers to you.
-If it makes more sense in your context, you can use its classes directly, in a more imperative style:
+If it makes more sense in your context, you can use the API directly, in a more imperative style:

 ```ruby
     search = Tire::Search::Search.new('articles')